Austin Hedges Player Props: Pirates vs. Cubs

 Austin Hedges At The Plate

-- He has not hit a long ball in his 38 games this season.
+- He has hit a home run in one of 41 games, and in 0.7% of his plate appearances.

-- In eight games this year (21.1%), Hedges has picked up an RBI, including two games with multiple runs batted in.
+- Hedges has driven in a run in nine games this year (22.0%), including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.